drufball/layered-apis/README.md

 ## Styling and UI-component layered APIs

-Several potentially good layered APIs, including the [infinite virtual list component](https://github.com/domenic/infinite-list-study-group), are UI components.
+Several potentially good layered APIs, including the [infinite virtual scroller component](https://github.com/domenic/infinite-list-study-group), are UI components.
 Such components should generally come with minimal styling—at least as minimal, if not more, than existing standard HTML UI components.
 It would not be appropriate to encode a specific UI styling, like Material Design (Google) or Cupertino (Apple), into the layered APIs.

 At the same time, layered APIs should be extremely styleable: authors should be able to make them fit into their pages, ideally with only CSS modifications.
 In the current landscape, this will require care; e.g. we cannot over-use shadow DOM, since it cannot be styled inside.
 In the future, [CSS shadow parts](https://tabatkins.github.io/specs/css-shadow-parts/) will greatly help with this.